 Out: Gallery Walls

 "Sometimes less is best, and we are feeling that with art," say the designers behind We Three Design.
 "Too much art in one space can start looking messy and undefined."
+When you're styling artwork on your walls, make a statement by choosing a few special pieces that deserve attention rather than filling the entire available space.

 Out: Decorating in All One Style